iRNA-COSI/APAeval/execution_workflows/DaPars2/Dapars2_snakemake/README.md

 # DaPars2

+Execution workflow to run DaPars2.
+The tool qualifies for the following APAeval benchmarking events:
+- poly(A) site identification
+- poly(A) site relative usage quantification

-Execution workflow to run DaPars2 and generate poly(A) site identification challenge output.
-See [Notes section](#notes) for clarifications on exclusion from the quantification and differential usage challenges.
+See [Notes section](#notes) for clarifications on exclusion from the TPM quantification and differential usage challenges.

 Github repo: https://github.com/3UTR/DaPars2